Alex-Lin5/Internet_Security/README.md

 - `mtr -n <host IP>` command, find the traceroute from current host to destiny host in real time
 - `kill -9 <pid>`, to kill process <pid>. `ps`, to find all avaiable processes in OS
 - `echo "String" > /dev/<protocol(udp/tcp)>/<IP>/<Port>`, send a single packet with payload "String" to host <IP> <Port> using <protocol>
+- `chown -R USER:GROUP DIRECTORY`, change ownership of a directory recursively to User and Group, user or group is optional to fill in

 ## Environment
 - Oracle VM VirtualBox 6.1.42r155177(Qt5.6.2)